EcaCosca/Project-Unit-1/README.md

 <!-- ROADMAP -->
 ## What do you need to get it approved before you start working?

-- [] Trello stating the different steps you will follow.
 - [Step by step using Trello](https://trello.com/es)
 - [Wireframes using Figma](https://www.figma.com/files/search?model_type=files&fuid=910903139620418288)
+- Meeting all the requirements.

 <!-- ROADMAP -->
 ## Roadmap